nocalc/Pixel-Worlds-C-Cheat/README.md

 # Pixel-Worlds-C-Cheat
-Simple C# Pixel Worlds Cheat/Mod Menu or whatever you want to call it with Unity GUI.
+Simple C# Pixel Worlds Cheat/Mod Menu or whatever you want to call it which is made with Unity GUI.
 2560x1440 resolution recommended to see the whole UI

 To use this you'll need Melon Loader as an injector, you can find this online if you search MelonLoader, go on their website which is https://melonwiki.xyz/#/README?id=manual-installation and get the 64bit version, once done launch it go to your Pixel Worlds directory and install it there, once you've done this then run & close the game and put the .dll in the Mod folder which will be located in the same place where you've installed Pixel Worlds.